 - Layered View – for analysing WHAT are the building blocks related to a service or to group of services (processes, applications etc.)

-- Integration View – for analysing co-operation between actors, processes, applications, business services or application services etc.
+- Interaction View – for analysing co-operation between a) actors, b) processes or c) applications.

 There are also other diagram types that can be used when necessary, such as: